Destination Inner Space: Plot

-US Navy Commander Wayne (Brady) has arrived at Topside, the support vessel for the civilian Institute of Marine Sciences' Sealab, a facility on the ocean floor.
-He's there because an unidentified object has been spotted circling Sealab.
+US Navy Commander Wayne has arrived at Topside, the support vessel for the civilian Institute of Marine Sciences' Sealab, a facility on the ocean floor.
+He is there because an unidentified object has been spotted circling Sealab.
 Cmdr.
-Wayne rides a diving bell down to Sealab, where he meets its director, Dr. LaSaltier (Merrill) and marine biologist Dr. Rene Peron (North).
+Wayne rides a diving bell down to Sealab, where he meets its director, Dr. LaSaltier and marine biologist Dr. Rene Peron.

 During Cmdr.
-Wayne's arrival, a minisub carrying diver Hugh Maddox (Mike Road) and photographer Sandra Welles (Wende Wagner) is approaching the submerged object so as to get a clear photo of it.
+Wayne's arrival, a minisub carrying diver Hugh Maddox and photographer Sandra Welles is approaching the submerged object so as to get a clear photo of it.
 The object looks like a huge flying saucer, some 50 feet in diameter.

 Inside the saucer, a little triangular door opens and a robotic arm pushes a cylinder encased in ice into the saucer's central area.
 A heat lamp hangs overhead.
 The ice begins to melt.